tinacms/tina.io/content/guides/tina-cloud/add-tinacms-to-existing-site/next-changes.md

 #### Quick break down of `getStaticPaths`

 The `getStaticPaths` code takes the graphql query we created, because it does not require any `variables` we can send down an empty object.
-In the return functionality we map through each item in the `postsListData.getPostsList` and create a slug for each one.
+In the return functionality we map through each item in the `postsListData.getPostList` and create a slug for each one.

 We now need to create one more query, this query will fill in all the data and give us the ability to make all our blog posts editable.